 2. Company culture

 3. Employee training and development

 Good customer service starts with the type of people you hire for your team.
 Harvard Business Review conducted a global, cross-industry study of 1,440 reps and found that all reps fall into one of seven profiles: Accommodators, Competitors, Controllers, Empathizers, Hard Workers, Innovators and Rocks.
 The article is fascinating and I’ll summarize it by saying that it turns out the reps we like to manage (“Empathizers” who are quick to apologize and like to please) may not be what we need today.
-In fact, the “Controllers” (who are more difficult to manage since they will challenge policies and go off script) often have the confidence to solve a problem and are better suited to today’s customers who demand more complex service (see the exhibit “The Seven Types of Reps”).
+In fact, the “Controllers” (who are more difficult to manage since they will challenge policies and go off script) often have the confidence to solve a problem and are better suited at providing what people want from customer service today (see the exhibit “The Seven Types of Reps”).

 The best customer service reps want to be allowed to solve problems in a way that “doesn’t require strict adherence to a rigid protocol," explains the Harvard Business Review.
 They also “prize the freedom ‘to bring up problems with policies and procedures’—they want to be part of organizations that are serious about continual improvement and willing to give reps a voice in that process.”

 Several Fortune 500 companies have a formal feedback loop from their customer service reps to solicit ideas from the front line.
 They help form policies and are recognized for their creative problem-solving skills.
 Creating this sort of climate—where reps are permitted to exercise judgment and help identify improvement opportunities—will attract the best candidates and increase retention of your team’s superstars.